 It is great for dining out, as there are plenty of restaurants to choose from.
 Getting from one place to another is easy, because everything is walking distance, with the beaches acting as the path between most locations.

-But best of all… there is an abundance of accomodation options to choose from.
+But best of all… there is an abundance of accommodation options to choose from.
 The map below displays options in Kendwa, just scroll up to see your options for Nungwi.

 Best Places to Eat in Nungwi